General

 1. How best to fund the TFSA?

-If you have surplus money at the start of the year, and everyone gets their new TFSA contribution room on January 1, you should put it in the TFSA right away.
-With the money / investments in the TFSA it shields the gains that you achieve.
-Note that if you don't use your new contribution room it carries forward and you can use it in future years.
+If you have surplus money at the start of the year, and you got more TFSA contribution room at the start of the year, you should put it in the TFSA right away.
+With money / investments in the TFSA you shield the gains that you achieve.
+Note that if you don't use your new contribution room, it carries forward and you can use it in future years.

 2. What should I invest my RESP into?

-This is generally based on your overall time line.
-When your child is born you might be able to have a more aggressive portfolio based on the expected 18 years until the money will be used.
-When you get to within 1-2 years of when you think the money will be used it is a good idea to de-risk the portfolio and perhaps put most of it / some of it into GIC's.
+This is generally based on your overall timeline.
+When your children are born, you might be able to have a more aggressive portfolio based on the expected years until the money will be used for their education.
+When you are within 1-2 years of when you think the money will be used, it is best to de-risk the portfolio and allocate more into GIC's.
 We never like to see a client selling their investments in a down market to pay for their child's education.

 If you have a joint account (bank or investment) you must be very diligent with the record keeping.
 This is because the income tax implications are generally attributed to the spouse who earned the money.
 You shouldn't assume that as 2 x people's names are on the account that the income will be split 50 / 50.